Something Like Summer (novel)

 Something Like Summer is a 2011 novel by Jay Bell, and the first installment in the Something Like... series.
 It was adapted into a film of the same name in 2017.
 The novel centers around the life of Benjamin Bentley, a 17-year-old from Houston, Texas, and his tumultuous relationship with two love interests over the span of several years.

 It deals primarily with themes of personal fulfillment, self-acceptance and the process of coming out.

 Plot

 Plot summary

-The novel is written from a third person limited point of view, told through the eyes of the book's main character, Benjamin Bentley.
-It is divided into three separate sections based on the varying stages of Benjamin's life as the story is taking place.
+The novel is written from a third person limited point of view, told through the eyes of the book's main character, Benjamin (Ben) Bentley.
+It is divided into three separate sections based on the varying stages of Ben's life as the story is taking place.

-The first part of the book, set in the city of Houston in 1996, focuses on the relationship Ben eventually develops with Tim Wyman, another teenager who he attends high school with.
-Though Ben gradually manages to help Tim accept different aspects of his repressed homosexuality, and even talks him into breaking up with the girlfriend he dated in order to maintain his appearance, they eventually break up after a close call with the police who nearly catch them having sex in a public park.
+The first part of the book, set in 1996 in Houston, Texas, focuses on the relationship Ben develops with Tim Wyman, another teenager who attends Ben's high school.
+Ben gradually helps Tim accept his repressed homosexuality and convinces him to break up with his girlfriend, whom Tim dated to maintain a heterosexual appearance.
+Although Ben and Tim eventually start dating, they break up after nearly being caught by the police while having sex in a public park.
 The two teenagers carry on with their lives and eventually go their separate ways.